jbarnette/house-styles/README.md

 # House Styles

-A repository of code style guides, written in Markdown.
+A repository of code style guides, written in [GitHub Flavored Markdown][GFM].
 Fork it, add your own, and send a pull request!
 Copy the structure of an existing style guide if you like it, but feel free to improve as well.

 ## Meta

-* Write your guide in Markdown, wrap at 80 columns.
-Don't forget to add it to the **Styles** section below (and please keep it alphabetized).
+* Write your guide in [GitHub Flavored Markdown][GFM], wrap at 80 columns (it's easier for me to read).
+Don't forget to add it to the **Styles** section below (and please keep it alphabetized, it's easier to scan).
 The guide itself should go in `styles/org-lang/README.md`, e.g., `styles/audiosocket-ruby/README.md`.